HaddonCommunityLearningCentre/HaddonCommunityLearningCentre.github.io/_posts/2014-01-01-food-safety-level-1-certificate.md

 ---
 layout: post
-title: "Food Safety Level 1 Certificate"
+title: Food Safety Level 1 Certificate
+category:
-category: articles
+  - articles
-tags: [sample-post, readability, test, intro]
+tags:
+  - "sample-post"
+  - readability
+  - test
+  - intro
+  - "sample-post,readability,test,intro"
 comments: true
 share: true
+published: true
+acfe: true
 ---

-**Apply to Arrange a *Date* and *Time*.**

-Cost: $111 per person

-Description: Nationally Recognised course that fulfills requirements for those needing this qualification for their workplace or for their role as a volunteer.
+Accredited course fulfils the requirements for those needing this qualification for their workplace or for their role as a volunteer.
+Students successfully completing this training will receive the nationally recognised certificate.

+**DAY:** Saturdays (or ask for other options)

+**DATE:** TBA (phone to book in-house training)

+**TIME:** 9.00 am - 4.30 pm

+**FEES:** $111.00 (in-house cost per person)

+### In house courses can also be organised on request by a group.